 This is found under the green text-balloon tab.

-Our chatroom is always busy.
-We have a very lively chat because we have members from all around the world, so at any given time there are nice people to talk to.
+Our chatroom is quite busy.
+We have a lively chat because we have members from all around the world, so at any given time there are nice people to talk to or ask questions to.